 If you’re working or studying at home, then you can spend your time during the productivity timer breaks to complete some quick chores.

-Taking out the rubbish, checking the mailbox, or washing the dishes are a few examples of things that enable you to do something productive during your breaks.
+Taking out the trash, checking the mailbox, or washing the dishes are a few examples of things that enable you to do something productive during your breaks.

 5. Check Your Phone